Access your saved cars on any device.

 Now that you know what a supercar is not, you may be curious about these features that make a supercar so far outstanding from any run-of-the-mill sports car.
 One of the most important and defining elements of a supercar is the look.
 You could likely point to a supercar and know that it is a supercar without having any idea about its top speed or horsepower, just because of the defining look.

-Automakers that design these top-notch performance cars are after speed and anything that helps them increase speed.
+Automakers that design these top-notch, high performance cars are after speed and anything that helps them increase speed.
 This means any corner that can be cut, trimmed, or angled in such a way that it can improve speed and aerodynamics will be cut and formed, shaping the exotic car into a unique aesthetic style.

 Just one example of these defining elements is the Bugatti Chiron.
 The Bugatti Chiron is a great example of unique design because of its shocking elegance.
 Most designers create drastically angled and muscular-looking vehicles with sharp lines and harsh edges.
 The Bugatti Chiron is exactly the opposite, with sophisticated curves that push the boundaries of aerodynamics.